Leyland DAF: History

+Despite the company ceasing trading in 1993, the Leyland DAF marque remained on some existing trucks until 2000, after which the Leyland part of the marque was dropped and trucks coming out of the Leyland plant started being solely produced under the DAF marque.

 In July 1994, Leyland Technical Centre, formerly part of the Leyland DAF global test operations, and located close to the Leyland Trucks site also emerged as a management buyout.
 In February 2005, the company was renamed MI Technology Group and in 2013, the CSA Group.
 In June 2017, it was purchased by Spectris, owners of the Millbrook Proving Ground.